cjyuan/cyf-notes/ITP-step-4.md

 The acceptance criteria does not mention the TV Show App has to be bug free, just thought you may want to know:

+---

+Your current description of your planned actions lacks the five SMART characteristics.

+Could you rephrase them so that they satisfy all five SMART characteristics?

+---

 You missed an item described in the Acceptance Criteria ( https://programming.codeyourfuture.io/data-flows/success/ ), "Work out your [LinkedIn Social Selling Index](https://github.com/CodeYourFuture/Module-Data-Flows/issues/12), and posted the actions you will take to improve this".